joomlatools/logman-easydiscuss/README.md

 ## Limitations

-* Delete actions are only logged when deleting items from the fronted interface.
+* At the moment and while using the latest stable version of EasyDiscuss at this date (v3.2.9744), delete actions are only logged when deleting items from the fronted interface.
 Events are not triggered when deleting posts and replies from the backend.